 The Julian Rettger Memorial Library is a hub of creativity and learning in the Seven Hills community.
 Its role is to facilitate the pursuit of knowledge, creativity, and a love of reading, by providing access to information, education, and tools in an inviting, collaborative, and dynamic learning environment.

 Our sunny, inviting building houses a collection of over 15,000 books and features comfortable spaces to sit and read or collaborate with peers.
 Early grades visit the Library weekly for a story and book checkout; students in older grades visit often, individually and in classes, to check out books, conduct research, or work on projects.
 We are open to visiting classes and students throughout the day.
 Parents are welcome to visit and check out books anytime.

 Library services extend far beyond the physical walls of the Library.
 We provide access to a comprehensive set of research databases, a growing collection of e-books, and curriculum-aligned online research guides that are available 24/7 from anywhere in the world.
 We visit classrooms regularly to teach information literacy skills that are coordinated with classroom curriculum.
 Information literacy and digital citizenship instruction is designed with a view toward the future and the goal of creating ethical, thoughtful, curious global citizens.

 - Reading: We believe that reading is a foundational skill for learning, personal growth, and enjoyment.

-- Community: We contribute to sense of community among students, faculty, staff and parents by providing an inviting, friendly environment and opportunities for connection.
+- Community: We contribute to a sense of community among students, faculty, staff, and parents by providing an inviting, friendly environment and opportunities for connection.